Compusa/MessageBoard/README.md

 * Pagination
 * HATEOAS
 * Nullable reference types
-* Use authentication instead of passing around a clientId
+* Use authentication instead of clientId header (which actuallly should be named X-Cliend-Id
 * Better test coverage and integration tests
 * FluentValidation for commands
 * Logging and error handling